OpenTechStrategies/hypha-wiki/Roadmap.md

-Below is are the projects objectives for the next year.
+Below is are the projects objectives by time first and then by theme.

+# By time
-# Horizon 1
+## Horizon 1
 **Approx. next month**

 See progress by reviewing [priority tickets](https://github.com/OpenTechFund/opentech.fund/labels/priority) for the current milestone ([2019-Q2](https://github.com/OpenTechFund/opentech.fund/milestone/1)) and/or todo list on the [main project board](https://github.com/OpenTechFund/opentech.fund/projects/2).

-## Dev goals
+### Dev goals
 _From priority tickets within the current milestone ([2019-Q2 +priority](https://github.com/OpenTechFund/opentech.fund/issues?page=2&q=is%3Aopen+is%3Aissue+label%3Apriority+milestone%3A2019-Q2&utf8=%E2%9C%93))_

 * Curate issues for the June [mini-sprint](https://github.com/OpenTechFund/opentech.fund/labels/todd_mini_sprint)